An account detailing a report which urges the French president to return Africa museum pieces.

 How foreign subsidised tomatoes has destroyed Ghanaian markets and livelihood leading to mass migration and labour exploitation.

-A film by the Colonial Film Unit (Ministry of Information) showing the arrival in London of the numerous soldiers from all over the British Empire.
+A Ministry of Information film showing the arrival in London of the numerous soldiers from all over the British Empire.
 This victory parade took place over a year after V.E Day on 8th July 1946.
-Although the commentary is questionable, this footage provides the opportunity to get a more realistic view of those who contributed to the war effort.
+Questionable commentary but a more honest insight into those who contributed to the war effort.

 This poem about the killing of George Floyd is one of many examples from the Cultural Chameleon Press (Mark T Thompson) who uses powerful grassroots poetry as a social commentary of world events.